pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/step6.md

 ## The Consumer

 Time to create our consumer code base.
-In our project, we're going to need:
+For the sake of simplicity, we're going to focus only on the bits of our application that communicate to the provider.
+In our project, they are:

--  A model (the `Product` class) to represent the data returned from the Product API: `example-bi-directional-consumer-mountebank/src/api.js`{{open}}
+- The model (the `Product` class), representing the data returned from the Product API: `example-bi-directional-consumer-mountebank/src/api.js`{{open}}
-- A client (the `ProductApiClient`) which will be responsible for making the HTTP calls to the Product API and returning an internal representation of an Product: `example-bi-directional-consumer-mountebank/src/product.js`{{open}}
+- The API client (the `ProductApiClient`) which will be responsible for making the HTTP calls to the Product API and returning an internal representation of an Product: `example-bi-directional-consumer-mountebank/src/product.js`{{open}}

 Install the dependencies for the project: `npm i`{{execute}}